vincentarelbundock/Rdatasets/doc/betareg/rst/WeatherTask.rst

       WeatherTask R Documentation
       =========== ===============

-      .. rubric:: Weather Task With Priming and Precise and Imprecise Probabilities
+      .. rubric:: Weather Task with Priming and Precise and Imprecise Probabilities
          :name: weather-task-with-priming-and-precise-and-imprecise-probabilities